eclipse-kura/kura/docs/cloud-platform/kura-sparkplug.md

     - **kura.position.speed**: `DataType.Double`
     - **kura.position.timestamp**: `DataType.DateTime`

-- [`KuraPayload.getTimestamp()`](https://github.com/eclipse/kura/blob/d53ec833b7438a70a0e3a79406f4c8aed52e94f0/kura/org.eclipse.kura.api/src/main/java/org/eclipse/kura/message/KuraPayload.java#L76), if non null, will be used as the timestamp metric of the Sparkplug payload
+- [`KuraPayload.getTimestamp()`](https://github.com/eclipse/kura/blob/d53ec833b7438a70a0e3a79406f4c8aed52e94f0/kura/org.eclipse.kura.api/src/main/java/org/eclipse/kura/message/KuraPayload.java#L76), if not null, it will be used as the timestamp metric of the Sparkplug payload

 ### Data Service Layer Configuration